-1. Programming skills - The tech industry evolves rapidly, and staying up-to-date with the latest programming languages, frameworks, and development practices is crucial.
-Combining essentials of problem solving skills with a commitment to continuous learning demonstrates a student's dedication to staying relevant in a dynamic field.

-2. Project-based skills - Creating projects that utilize graph theory principles to allow a student to apply theoretical knowledge to real-world scenarios.
+- 1. Programming skills The tech industry evolves rapidly, and staying up-to-date with the latest programming languages, frameworks, and development practices is crucial.
+Combining essentials of problem solving skills with a commitment to continuous learning demonstrates a student's dedication to staying relevant in a dynamic field. - 2.
+Project-based skills Creating projects that utilize graph theory principles to allow a student to apply theoretical knowledge to real-world scenarios.
 This hands-on experience helps solidify their understanding of how problem solving concepts work in practice.

-Image: A start of the start of Power Point Presentation ~ Chalk & Talk ~ Assignments x MOOC x Open Ended Experiments x Seminars x Mini Project ~ Videos
+/ Power Point Presentation Chalk & Talk Assignments x MOOC x Open Ended Experiments x Seminars Seminars x Mini Project ~ Videos